Coalition Banner

 Advisory Group and Program Management Team

 The Advisory Group of the Virginia Beginning Farmer and Rancher Coalition consists of committed individuals from the Coalition who represent both farmer and service provider perspectives in Virginia.
 This elected advisory group is responsible for providing input to guide program activity to best address the expressed needs of the Coalition.
-Advisory Group members are listed below:
+Current advisory group members include:

 • Eugene Triplett, Minority Veteran Farmers of the Piedmont